jschementi/selectable-button/README.md

       <option>Choice 4</option>
     </select>

-create a selectable button with the following call:
+Create a selectable button with the following call:

     $('select').selectableButton();